Call 410-955-5212 if you are a patient, family member, or referring physician looking for assistance with our clinical services

 List of our Outpatient Specialty Clinics

 If you are a patient, family member, or referring physician looking for assistance with our clinical services, please call 410-955-5212.

 Community Psychiatry Clinics

-Two general psychiatry clinics are available through the Community Psychiatry Program, one at each location (John Hopkins Hospital and Johns Hopkins Bayview Medical Center).
+Two general psychiatry clinics are available through the Community Psychiatry Program, one at each location (Johns Hopkins Hospital and Johns Hopkins Bayview Medical Center).
 They provide a wide range of outpatient mental health and related services for individuals living in the Baltimore area.
 Staff members also treat Johns Hopkins employees and patients receiving outpatient medical care who are in need of psychiatric services.
 Medical Assistance, Medicare and some private insurances are accepted.